CES 2021: Day 1 keynotes highlight future of TV

 TCL, Bosch and Panasonic talk up AIoT, the marriage of AI and IoT, which presages smarts being built into every device.

-Canon highlights new imaging and smart technology, as does Mercedes-Benz with the new version of its MBUX user interface.
+Canon highlights new imaging and smart technology, as does Mercedes-Benz with the new version of its Mercedes-Benz User Experience (MBUX) software.

 In effect, with CES going virtual, every exhibitor has had to become an innovator in display technology.